FAIR PRACTICE CODE OF MELKER FINANCE AND LEASING PRIVATE LIMITED

 The FPC will be applicable to the following broad areas:

-- iii.
-Disbursement of loans including changes, if any, in terms and conditions
+- Disbursement of loans including changes, if any, in terms and conditions

 i.
 Loan Applications and Processing Thereof

-- Loan Application Forms will be made available to the prospective borrowers on request and all communications to the borrower shall be in the vernacular language or a language as understood by the borrower.
+- All loans are processed with a proper loan application form.
+Loan application forms will be made available to the prospective borrowers on request and all communications to the borrower shall be in the vernacular language or a language as understood by the borrower.

-- Loan application forms of the company shall include necessary information which affects the interest of the borrower, so that a meaningful comparison with the terms and conditions offered by other NBFCs can be made and informed decision can be taken by the borrower.
+- Loan application forms of the company shall include necessary information which affects the interest of the borrower, so that a meaningful comparison with the terms and conditions offered by other NBFCs/Loan providers can be made and informed decision can be taken by the borrower.
 The loan application form may indicate the documents required to be submitted with the application form.
+An application is considered to be complete only after the submission of all required supporting documents by the borrower.

-- Loan Application Form may also list out the additional information required from the borrowers and their family members in order to enable the Company to create the database.
+- Loan application form may also list out the additional information required from the borrowers and their family members in order to enable the company to create a proper database of the borrower.

 - The company shall give an acknowledgment for the receipt of all loan applications.